nasa/fprime/cmake/docs/sdd.md

 ```

 Topology `CMakeLists.txt` follow the same format as the Module files with two deviations.
 First,
-`MOD_DEPS` is usually defined as some dependencies cannot be auto-detectesd must be chosen and
+`MOD_DEPS` is usually defined as some dependencies cannot be auto-detected must be chosen and
 `register_fprime_executable` is called as an executable will be generated.

 **Topology CMakeList.txt**